carlosecantera/HTML-CSS/chapter3lists.md

 * In between the unordered list tage you will use < li > to start bullet points.

 ## Definition Lists

+* To create a definition list start with < dl > and then put the term being defined in between < dt > and the definition itself in < dd >.

+## Nested List

+* If you want to put a list within a list **nested list** type the < ul > list tag and then start each word in the list using < li > and make sure to close it.